All posts

 Here is the real cost breakdown:

 Direct cash flow damage.
+Accounts receivable is the total money owed to a business by its customers for work already completed.
 Every dollar sitting in accounts receivable is a dollar you cannot use to buy materials, make payroll, or take on new work.
 For a business doing $30,000/month in revenue with 30% of invoices paid late, that is $9,000 locked up at any given time.
 Over a year, the compounding effect of delayed cash flow costs roughly 2-5% of your annual revenue in missed opportunities and emergency financing.
+The 2025 QuickBooks report found that businesses with higher volumes of overdue invoices were 1.4x more likely to report cash flow problems (Intuit QuickBooks, 2025, US Small Business Late Payments Report).

 Relationship damage.
 Nobody enjoys the "hey, just checking on that invoice" conversation.
 It strains client relationships, especially with repeat customers.
 Some owners avoid following up entirely because they do not want to seem pushy.
 The result: they get paid even later, or not at all.